Types of Survey Questions Guide

 Likert scale questions

-A Likert scale question asks respondents to rate their level of agreement or frequency on a symmetric scale, typically ranging from 1 to 5 or 1 to 7 points.
-The classic format uses labels like "Strongly disagree," "Disagree," "Neutral," "Agree," and "Strongly agree."
-These scales are powerful for measuring attitudes, satisfaction, and behavioral frequency.
+Likert scale questions ask respondents to rate their level of agreement or frequency on a symmetric scale, typically ranging from 1 to 5 or 1 to 7 points.
+The classic format uses labels like "Strongly disagree" through "Strongly agree."
+These scales are powerful for measuring attitudes and satisfaction.

-Data from Culture Amp indicates that Likert scale questions improve engagement by 40% in employee surveys compared to simple yes/no options, because they allow respondents to express degrees of opinion.
-Use an odd-numbered scale if you want to offer a true neutral midpoint; use an even-numbered scale to force respondents to lean positive or negative.
+Culture Amp data indicates that Likert scale questions improve engagement by 40% in employee surveys compared to simple yes/no options.
+Use an odd-numbered scale for a neutral midpoint; use even-numbered to force respondents to lean positive or negative.

 Ranking questions

 Ranking questions ask respondents to order a set of items by preference, importance, or priority.
-For instance: "Rank the following product attributes from most to least important: price, quality, brand reputation, customer support."
-This format reveals relative priorities but can be cognitively demanding if the list is too long.
+For instance: "Rank these product attributes from most to least important: price, quality, brand reputation, customer support."
+This reveals relative priorities but can be cognitively demanding.

 Limit ranking tasks to five or fewer items to maintain data quality.
-If you have more items, consider using a rating scale for each instead, or break the list into subgroups that respondents rank separately.
+If you have more items, consider using a rating scale for each instead, or break the list into subgroups.

 Rating scale questions

-Rating scales ask respondents to assign a numerical score to a single attribute, such as "On a scale of 1 to 10, how likely are you to recommend our service to a friend?"
-This format underpins metrics like Net Promoter Score (NPS) and Customer Satisfaction (CSAT).
-Rating scales provide interval data that supports statistical analysis and benchmarking.
+Rating scales ask respondents to assign a numerical score to a single attribute, such as "On a scale of 1 to 10, how likely are you to recommend our service?"
+This format underpins metrics like Net Promoter Score and Customer Satisfaction scores.
+Rating scales provide interval data that supports statistical analysis.

-Choose the scale range carefully: 1–5 scales are quick and easy, while 1–10 scales offer more granularity but may introduce noise if respondents don't perceive meaningful differences between adjacent numbers.
+Choose the scale range carefully: 1–5 scales are quick, while 1–10 scales offer more granularity but may introduce noise.
 Consistency across your survey makes comparisons more reliable.
+For customer feedback applications, see our customer feedback templates.

 Dichotomous questions

-Dichotomous questions offer exactly two mutually exclusive options, such as yes/no, true/false, or agree/disagree.
-They are the simplest closed-ended format and work well for screening, qualification, or binary facts.
+Dichotomous questions offer exactly two mutually exclusive options, such as yes/no or true/false.
+They are the simplest closed-ended format and work well for screening or binary facts.
 For example: "Have you purchased from us in the past 12 months?
 Yes / No."

 Question type Best for Example Pros Cons